kenk667/OWASP-Juice-Shop-to-AWS-ECS/readme.md

 ─────────────────────────────────────────────────────────────────────────────────
 ```

+# Logging

+Logs from the juice shop container is sent to an S3 bucket called donald-duck that is wide open to the world.
+The bucket has a lifecycle setting to delete logs older than 3 days.
+Getting logs to the S3 bucket is a little convoluted, AWS FireLens is the default for ECS container log management, but it's necessary to route the logs via FluentBit to ship to S3.

 # Cleaning Up

 Deleting the environment is one command: ```tofu destroy```.
 It will delete all deployed resources from main.tf.
 You will be prompted to answer yes or no to the deletion.